 - Less than 40% of connections are being used

 There is also a 3 minute cooldown period after a scale up operation occurs.
 I haven’t fully tested this, but it seems to restrict the system from autoscaling more than once every 3 minutes.
-Similarly, there is a cooldown period of 15 minutes for scale down operations, meaning that your scaled capacity will be maintained for at least 15 minutes after a scale-up operation.
+Similarly, However, there is a cooldown period of 15 minutes for scale down operations, meaning that your scaled capacity will be maintained for at least 15 minutes after a scale-up operation.
 This makes sense to avoid scaling down too quickly.
+After a scale down, there is a 310 second cooldown period before the cluster will scale down again.

 Aurora Serverless also introduces the concept of “scaling points”, which refer to a point in time at which the database can safely initiate a scaling operation.
 The documentation specifies long-running queries, transactions, temporary tables, and table locks as reasons why it might not be able to scale.
 Aurora Serverless will try to scale the cluster five times before cancelling the operation.